 This post may contain affiliate links.
 Please read our disclosure policy.

-slice of classic plain cheesecake with fruit on top on white plate
+single slice of plain cheesecake on pie server

 Want to save this recipe?